monome/norns/maiden-repl/README.md

 maiden-repl
 ===========

-the `maiden-repl` command is a terminal based alternative to the `matron` and `supercollider` (sc/atropos) REPLs provided in the web based `maiden` editor. this command can be used independently of, or concurrently with, the web based editor. any REPL output will appear in all connected sessions but REPL input commands and command
+the `maiden-repl` command is a terminal based alternative to the `lachesis` and `supercollider` (sc/atropos) REPLs provided in the web based `maiden` editor. this command can be used independently of, or concurrently with, the web based editor. any REPL output will appear in all connected sessions but REPL input commands and command